 So, these are our main tips for surviving long car trips with toddlers and young children.
 Do you have any questions or want to share your hacks for traveling with toddlers and young kids by car?
 Feel free to leave a reply below.

-***Read also our guide to the best travel gear for children***
+***Read also our guides to the best travel gear for children and the best travel boosters ***